Quickly exit this site by pressing the Escape key Leave this site

 Read more about what you can expect from us as an employer.

-The initial training course is six weeks classroom based training.
+The initial training course is seven weeks classroom based training.
 During this time students undertake a number of IT courses, receive a range of inputs including Law and Public Protection and finally a Practical Application Course, where you will have the opportunity to take calls with the support and guidance of an experienced coach.
-Following this you then begin working with an experienced coach for six weeks working a mixture of early and late shifts, after which you’ll commence the regular shift pattern from week 13 onwards.
+Following this you then begin working with an experience coach for around 8 weeks, working the 24/7 shift pattern.

 Upon completing the training you will work across both 101 and 999 calls within our contact centre based at Surrey Police Headquarters in Guildford.

-During your first week of employment you will have the opportunity to undertake 3 days of attachments to the Contact Centre, this will involve working shifts which will be notified to you as soon as possible in advance.
+During your first week of employment you will have the opportunity to undertake attachments to the Contact Centre working 0800-1600.
+You will be notified as soon as possible should the times vary.

 Starting your career in our contact centre will provide you with a wide range of skills and experiences.
 There are also opportunities for development, such as becoming a coach, or additional training on certain topics enabling you to act as a point of contact to other team members.